 • cleaning the house, bathrooms, making beds in the guest rooms and other domestic work

 • assisting with cooking, chopping vegetables or hosting duties for our guests

 • work in the gardens and on the estate, planting, digging, harvesting, fencing, chopping wood, etc.

 • maintenance work – fixing things, building renovations

 And if you are happy to – feeding animals.

 How many hours per week do volunteers at Braziers contribute?

-There is a weekly volunteers meeting – this is led by the volunteers and a resident will attend to take notes and relay any information to the community.
+There is a weekly volunteers meeting – this is led by the Volunteer Coordinator who will facilitate, take notes and relay any information to the community.